[Beta] On demand feature view

 return df

-Then to ingest the data with the new feature view make sure to include all of the input features required for the transformations:
+To ingest data with the new feature view, include all input features required for the transformations:

 from feast import FeatureStore